CrowdStrike/logscale-community-content/Log-Sources/CrowdStrike/FLTR/crowdstrike-fdr/src/README.md

 # Install

 This package is meant to be installed in the repo for FLTR.
 It works for both FDR and Data Connector.
+Additional packages just as `crowdstrike/fltr-core` should be installed in a view linked to that repo.

 # Changelog